Cal-CS-61A-Staff/seating/README.md

 It's janky.
 Many steps involve directly poking the database.
 The only way to correct errors is to manually edit the database, so be careful.

+### Authentication

+Viewing full seating charts requires logging in as a TA or tutor through Ok.

+Importing spreadsheets requires a separate Google OAuth login.

+All paths at an exam route (e.g. `/cal/cs61a/fa17/midterm1`) require a proper staff login.

+The `/seat/<id>` routes are publicly accessible, and highlight a single seat on a room's full seating chart without displaying any student info or info about seat assignments.

+When a student attempts to log in, they will be redirected to their assigned seat page if it exists.
+Right now this is hardcoded for `cal/cs61a/fa17` and Midterm 1, but I'll link it to environment variables soon.
+A 404 error after login means the student does not have an assigned seat.

 ### Creating exams

 Create an exam by adding a row to the `exams` table.
 The exam that the home page